pvlib/pvlib-python/paper/paper.md

 without compromising its focus on transparent and reliable model implementations.

-These core tenets, along with sustained contributions from a passionate and committed community, have lead to its widespread adoption across the PV field [@Stein2022].
+These key aspects, along with sustained contributions from a passionate and committed community, have led to pvlib python's widespread adoption across the PV field [@Stein2022].
 In support of the claim that pvlib python provides meaningful value and addresses real needs, we offer these quantitative metrics: